BestTimesToVisit.com Logo

 Rental Car

-The most flexible way to explore the Troodos Mountains, allowing you to set your own pace and reach remote villages and hiking trails.
-Essential for accessing areas not served by public transport.
+The most flexible way to explore the Troodos Mountains, allowing you to reach remote villages, hiking trails, and wineries at your own pace.
+Essential for independent exploration beyond the main tourist hubs.

 Cost:Approximately €30-€50 per day, depending on car type and rental company.
 Fuel costs are additional.

 Tip:Book in advance, especially during peak season.
 Remember they drive on the left in Cyprus!
-Many mountain roads are narrow and winding; drive cautiously and be aware of oncoming traffic.
+Many mountain roads are narrow and winding, so a smaller car is often preferable.
 Download offline maps (Google Maps or Maps.me) as mobile signal can be patchy.
-Avoid renting a car with a very low clearance if you plan to explore unpaved tracks.
+Avoid renting a car with a very low chassis if you plan to visit unpaved tracks.

 Taxis